CIBC-Internal/python/Doc/library/argparse.rst

    * const_ - A constant value required by some action_ and nargs_ selections.

-   * default_ - The value produced if the argument is absent from the command line.
+   * default_ - The value produced if the argument is absent from the command line and if it is absent from the namespace object.

    * type_ - The type to which the command-line argument should be converted.

-   * choices_ - A container of the allowable values for the argument.
+   * choices_ - A sequence of the allowable values for the argument.

    * required_ - Whether or not the command-line option may be omitted (optionals only).